In this article, we provide what it take for doing business without registration in China:

 Reason to register your company in China

 Business registration in China is complex if you are unfamiliar with Chinese regulations and the requirements of different authorities.
 This generally results in many foreign businessmen bypassing it completely and starting to do business directly.
-Article 211 of the Company law of PRC states that ”Where anyone fails to register as a limited liability company or joint stock limited company according to law but undertakes business operation in the name of a limited liability company or joint stock limited company, or fails to register as a branch of a limited liability company or joint stock limited company according to law but undertakes business operation in the name of a branch of the limited liability company or joint stock limited company, it shall be ordered by the company registration authority to make rectifications or be closed down, and may be fined not more than 100,000 Yuan”.
+Article 211 of the Company law of PRC states that ”Where anyone fails to register as a limited liability company or joint-stock limited company according to the law but undertakes business operation in the name of a limited liability company or joint-stock limited company, or fails to register as a branch of a limited liability company or joint-stock limited company according to the law but undertakes business operation in the name of a branch of the limited liability company or joint-stock limited company, it shall be ordered by the company registration authority to make rectifications or be closed down, and may be fined not more than 100,000 Yuan”.